1. Morse had an earlier career as an accomplished painter.

 In 1835, Henry Ellsworth (a Yale classmate of Samuel Morse’s) was appointed the first Commissioner of the U.S. Patent Office, where he quickly became a champion of American inventions, supporting the development of Samuel Colt’s revolver among other projects.
 Morse had received a U.S. patent after the 1838 demonstration of the telegraph, but desperately needed additional funds and government support to make it a viable technology.
 He sought assistance from Congress for nearly six years, to no avail.

 Finally in 1844, after an all-night session in which Ellsworth had lobbied forcefully on his friend’s behalf, Congress appropriated the money for Morse’s work.
 A grateful Morse, who wanted to show his appreciation for his friend’s support, decided to allow Ellsworth’s 17-year-old daughter Annie to choose the text of the first formal telegraph message.
-Annie, a part-time patent employee who was rumored to have a crush on the much older, widowed inventor, chose a passage from the Old Testament’s Book of Deuteronomy.
+Annie, who was rumored to have a crush on the much older, widowed inventor, chose a passage from the Old Testament’s Book of Numbers.

 On May 23, 1844, Morse, situated in the U.S. Capitol, tapped out Annie’s words to his longtime assistant Alfred Vail.
 Seconds later, Vail, sitting in a Baltimore, Maryland, railroad depot less than 50 miles away, received the brief message that would usher in a new world of communication—What hath God wrought?